 Clubmans offers front-engined, "slicks and wings" racing across the leading motor-racing circuits in the UK.
 The Club particularly welcomes drivers who also enjoy engineering and developing their cars.
 The Club has 4 competitive classes to suit varying budgets and experience: CSP1, CSP2, CSPA and CSPB.

-CSP1 Caters for the modern chassis with any 2 litre, 4 cylinder engine which produces no more than 200bhp.
+- CSP1 class is for the modern chassis with any 2 litre, 4 cylinder engine which produces no more than 200bhp.
 Six speed gear box and limited slip differential are also allowed.
 With the same power limit motorcycle engine cars are also allowed up to 1600cc.

-CSP3 is for the slightly less powerful but none less exciting to drive classic B class Formula Ford 1600cc engines.
+- CSPB is also for pre-1981 cars using slightly less powerful, but no less exciting to drive, Formula Ford 1600cc engines.